By: Jen Karetnik & Shayne Benowitz

 At Art Basel Miami Beach, the 500,000 square-feet of exhibition space at the Convention Center is divided into nine sectors with the Galleries sector as the centerpiece of the show.
 The sectors divide the fair into separate curatorial spaces.
 For instance, Nova exhibits new, cutting edge works, while Kabinett focuses on a body of work by a single artist or a themed group exhibition.

 This includes the Public sector held at Collins Park in conjunction with the Bass Museum of Art, and the Film sector, which also showcases work at the New World Center.
 Survey was introduced in 2014 and is dedicated to art-historical projects ranging from solo shows to thematic exhibitions with select galleries.

 While Art Basel Miami Beach opens to the public on Thursday, Dec.
 1 and runs through Sunday, Dec.
 4, the social calendar and satellite fair openings start a few days earlier, encapsulating a week that’s known as Miami Art Week.

 Miami Art Week Highlights

-Additionally, the Bass Museum of Art, Lowe Art Museum, MDC Museum of Art + Design, Jewish Museum of Florida and Vizcaya Museum & Gardens, Fairchild Tropical Botanic Garden will all host special events and exhibitions during the month of December.
+Additionally, Wolfsonian FIU, The Patricia and Phillip Frost Art Museum at FIU, Bass Museum of Art, Lowe Art Museum, MDC Museum of Art + Design, Jewish Museum of Florida and Vizcaya Museum & Gardens, Fairchild Tropical Botanic Garden will all host special events and exhibitions during the month of December.